 Receive Payment Upfront for Goods

-British-made goods are in high demand in Asia.
-The research shows that, across the region, consumers are prepared to spend more on British goods because of their quality.
+The quality goods are in high demand all over the world.
+The research shows that, across the region, consumers are prepared to spend more on the goods because of their quality.

 The economies all over the world are booming.
 Most of the regions have the fast growing middle class, with an increasingly disposable income.

 Global markets are increasingly important destinations with the exports growing rapidly.

 Private consumption in Africa accounts for 60.1 % of its Nominal GDP and is forecast to grow in boosting its share of the overall economy.
 The conditions in most African economies have improved significantly in the last 15 years and it's predicted to rise in the future.